apache/iceberg/site/docs/aws.md

 Iceberg by default uses the Hive storage layout, but can be switched to use the `ObjectStoreLocationProvider`.
-With `ObjectStoreLocationProvider`, a determenistic hash is generated for each stored file, with the hash appended directly after the `write.object-storage.path`.
+With `ObjectStoreLocationProvider`, a determenistic hash is generated for each stored file, with the hash appended directly after the `write.data.path`.
 This ensures files written to s3 are equally distributed across multiple [prefixes](https://aws.amazon.com/premiumsupport/knowledge-center/s3-object-key-naming-pattern/) in the S3 bucket.
 Resulting in minimized throttling and maximized throughput for S3-related IO operations.
-When using `ObjectStoreLocationProvider` having a shared and short `write.object-storage.path` across your Iceberg tables will improve performance.
+When using `ObjectStoreLocationProvider` having a shared and short `write.data.path` across your Iceberg tables will improve performance.

 For more information on how S3 scales API QPS, checkout the 2018 re:Invent session on [Best Practices for Amazon S3 and Amazon S3 Glacier]( https://youtu.be/rHeTn9pHNKo?t=3219).
 At [53:39](https://youtu.be/rHeTn9pHNKo?t=3219) it covers how S3 scales/partitions & at [54:50](https://youtu.be/rHeTn9pHNKo?t=3290) it discusses the 30-60 minute wait time before new partitions are created.